 Hockey sticks are made from non-recyclable materials and when broken or no longer user, typically end up in our landfills.
 Rink2Reef uses these otherwise useless sticks to create habitat for oysters, sponges and other filter-feeding aquatic organisms that remove pollutants and excessive nutrients from waterways.

 Broken sticks are constructed into a reef and suspended from docks by homeowners, business owners and environmental enthusiasts allowing the structures to be home to up to 400 oysters and other small aquatic sea life.

-Oysters are a type of shellfish.
-They live in saltwater and brackish estuaries and bays.
-They are filter feeders, which means they strain the water around them finding plankton and other particles of food while at the same time remove pollutants.
-A single oyster can filter up to 50 gallons of water per day.
-As little as 100 oysters in an estuary can suction these nutrient pollutants and spit out crystal-clear water at a rate of 5,000 gallons a day.
-Oysters seek out and attach themselves to the hockey stick artificial reefs.
-The 9.17-cubic- foot hockey-stick units become home to as many as 400 oysters.
-A single Rink2Reef habitat could clean 20,000 gallons of water per day.
-Oysters are nature’s perfect water filter.
-They constantly cycle and improve water quality.
+Oysters are a type of shell fish found in both saltwater and brackish estuaries.
+They are filter feeders, which means oysters strain the water around them feeding on plankton and other particles of food while removing pollutants.
+A single oyster in optimal conditions can filter as many as 50 gallons of water per day.
+As few as 100 oysters in an small area can filter bad nutrients and spit out crystal-clear water at a rate of 5,000 gallons a day.

 • Collect broken hockey sticks to be made into artificial reefs

 • Host a reef from off your dock or business